matteranalytics/matter-analytics-webpage/README.md

 There are two files related to the well-structured content of your site:

-- `src/custom/template.database.ts`: This file serves as a reference for your website's data.
+- `src/custom/example.database.ts`: This file serves as a reference for your website's data.
 Do not delete or modify it; keep it for future reference.
-- `src/custom/database.ts`: Initially a copy of the template, this is the file you need to customize with your own information in order to display your personal content on the website.
+- `src/custom/database.ts`: Initially a copy of the example, this is the file you need to customize with your own information in order to display your personal content on the website.

 > The types utilized in the [Type-checking and Linting](#type-checking-and-linting) section can be found in `src/database.d.ts`.
-This file outlines the structure and data types for the `{template.}database.ts` files, ensuring they are accurate and conform to the expected format, thus preventing errors.
+This file outlines the structure and data types for the `{example.}database.ts` files, ensuring they are accurate and conform to the expected format, thus preventing errors.

 ##### Structure

 The following trees provide an alternative representation of the type definitions found in `src/database.d.ts` to help you better understand the structure and connections between different fields.
 In these trees, optional fields are marked with a `❎` symbol.
-You can remove or comment in these subtrees from the `src/custom/database.ts` as needed.
+You can remove or comment out these subtrees from the `src/custom/database.ts` as needed.

 ```
 - profile